Sneeze: Culture

 In Indian culture, especially in northern parts of India, Bengali (Bangladesh and Bengal of India) culture and also in Iran, it has been a common superstition that a sneeze taking place before the start of any work was a sign of impending bad interruption.
 It was thus customary to pause in order to drink water or break any work rhythm before resuming the job at hand in order to prevent any misfortune from occurring.

-Contrarily, in Polish culture, especially in the Kresy Wschodnie borderlands, a popular belief persists that sneezes may be an inauspicious sign that, depending on the local version, either someone unspecified or one's mother-in-law speaks ill of the person sneezing at that moment.
+In Polish culture, especially in the Kresy Wschodnie borderlands, a popular belief persists that sneezes may be an inauspicious sign that, depending on the local version, either someone unspecified or one's mother-in-law speaks ill of the person sneezing at that moment.
 In other regions, however, this superstition concerns hiccups rather than sneezing.
 As with other Catholic countries, such as Mexico, Italy, or Ireland, the remnants of pagan culture are fostered in Polish peasant idiosyncratic superstitions.

-The practice among Islamic culture, in turn, has largely been based on various prophetic traditions and the teachings of the prophet Muhammad.
+The practice among Islamic culture, in turn, has largely been based on various prophetic traditions and the teachings of Muhammad.
 An example of this is Al-Bukhaari's narrations from Abu Hurayrah that Muhammad once said:When one of you sneezes, let him say, "Al-hamdu-Lillah" (Praise be to God), and let his brother or companion say to him, "Yarhamuk Allah" (May God have mercy on you).
 If he says, "Yarhamuk-Allah", then let [the sneezer] say, "Yahdeekum Allah wa yuslihu baalakum" (May God guide you and rectify your condition).

 Verbal responses

 In English-speaking countries, one common verbal response to another person's sneeze is "[May God] bless you".

-Another less common verbal response in the United States and Canada to another's sneeze is "Gesundheit", which is a German word that means, appropriately, "health".
+Even with "God", the declaration may be said by a person without religious intent.
+Another, less common, verbal response in the United States and Canada to another's sneeze is "Gesundheit", which is a German word that means, appropriately, 'health', and is also a traditional German verbal response to a nearby person sneezing.

 Several hypotheses exist for why the custom arose of saying "bless you" or "God bless you" in the context of sneezing: